agenteo/agenteo.github.com/_posts/2014-12-19-mongodb-order-by-field-with-aggregate.md

                         ] )
 {% endhighlight %}

-You can use lots of functions with the aggregate framework:
+You can use lots of functions in the project but be careful they won't leverage the indexing.

 ## Conclusions